 Southwest vs Spirit 2026

-Spirit ceased all operations on May 2, 2026 and is now in Chapter 7 liquidation, so it is no longer bookable.
-Carry-on, seat pitch, total cost, and why Southwest is the default choice for budget travelers.
+Spirit ceased all operations May 2, 2026 (Chapter 7) and is no longer bookable.
+Carry-on, seat pitch, total cost, and why Southwest is the budget default now.

 On this page